Education in Romania: Students' life in Romanian schools

 As stated above, most high schools are in urban areas; because of this many rural school children, who must commute to school, end up abandoning school.

 Most of the rules and regulations of elementary school apply to high schools, too.
 Uniforms are a local issue, according with each school's policies.
 Few high schools have uniforms, and in case they do, these are only used on special occasions (such as festivities, conferences, sporting contests etc.).
-Many high schools have their own radio stations, monthly or biannual magazines etc.
+Many high schools have their own magazines etc.

 Unlike the elementary school, there are no clear guidelines for marking.
 That means that typically grade averages are not comparable betweens schools or even between different teachers in the same school.
 The communication between students and teachers is minimal.
 Usually students have no decision-making powers in the running of their high school, and school councils are rare.
 All administrative decisions are taken by one of the principals (Director).
 Usually, each high school has at least two principals.

 School uniforms are not compulsory in Romania.
 However, each school is allowed to set its own dress code, which may include a uniform.
 Such decisions must be taken together with the parents.
 Usually, the younger the students are, the more likely they are to be required to wear a uniform.
 As such, most primary schools (preparatory grade to fourth grade) have a uniform.
 In recent years, school uniforms have become more common for middle schools, and even some high schools have introduced them.
 School uniforms are more common in urban areas.
 School uniforms are not without controversy.
 Critics argue that some parents cannot afford them, that some schools send children at home or lower their grades if they do not comply (this practice has been ruled illegal), or that there are illicit agreements between school administration and clothes producers.
 The 2018 regulations state explicitly that children cannot be punished or denied access to education for not wearing a uniform.